HIGH BLOOD PRESSURE

 Balanced levels of

-the following nutrients are vital for correct functioning of the heart and
+cobalt, nickel, vitamin C, vitamin E, vitamin B12 and vitamin B15 are vital for correct functioning of the heart and

 they all interact with each other.
+See the natural food sources of each nutrient below.

 Together with vitamin B12, cobalt can help in the production of DNA, choline and